rajch/LBCC-book/interlude-bnf.md

 # Interlude - Grammars and BNF

 We have written a lot of code already, to compile a fairly large number of things - including numbers, terms, factors, strings, conditions, and three different kind of expression.
-To help us keep track of all the things we compile, let's take a short break from code, and learn a useful theorical subject: _grammars_.
+To help us keep track of all the things we compile, let's take a short break from code, and learn a useful theoretical subject: _grammars_.

 ## What is _a_ Grammar?